 People in major cities use permanent residential care at higher rates than people in rural areas

 Most residential care services are located in major cities.
-This is reflected in usage rates—people of all ages use permanent residential aged care at higher rates in major cities than in other remoteness regions across Australia, although usage rates increase the most sharply with age in major cities.
+This is reflected in usage rates—generally, people of all ages use permanent residential aged care at higher rates in major cities than in other remoteness regions across Australia, although usage rates increase the most sharply with age in major cities.

 Regional and remote areas have lower usage rates of aged care services, partly because people may move to access aged care services.
 Home care services do not show as much difference between rural and urban areas, suggesting more even usage across the remoteness regions.